 Apply a high nitrogen summer lawn fertiliser if not done last month to encourage a healthy-looking lawn – always follow the manufacturer’s instructions carefully, as any over-use or runoff can cause water pollution.
 If moss is a problem, choose a combined fertiliser and mosskiller when feeding the lawn.
 Selective weedkillers are available for lawns, which will kill the weeds but not the grass or any naturalised bulbs (providing they’ve died down).
 However, they will kill wild flowers.

-Ensure new lawns (either from turf or seed) do not dry out during hot weather, as turves will shrink if allowed to dry out and fail to knit together.
+Ensure new lawns (either from turf or seed) do not dry out during hot weather, as turves will shrink and fail to knit together.

 Plant out summer bedding.
 Make sure they are well watered in and keep moist during dry weather.
 From elaborate public garden designs and street planters to the smallest front garden, bedding plants provide a temporary decorative seasonal display for beds, borders, containers and hanging baskets.
 Click here to visit our summer bedding plants page.